John Rex: Academic work

 His academic work involved the analysis of conflict as a key problem of both society and sociological theory.
 His 1961 book, Key Problems of Sociological Theory, was his first major work where conflict was claimed to be more realistic than the past British functionalist theories of social order and system-stability.
 He is also known for his studies of race and ethnic relations.
 He analyzed the classic tradition of sociology, including Karl Marx, Max Weber, Georg Simmel and Émile Durkheim in his book Discovering Sociology (1973).

+Rex worked "at the universities of Leeds (1949-62); Birmingham (1962-64); Durham (1964-70); Warwick (1970-79 and 1984-90); Aston (1979-84); Toronto (1974-75); Cape Town (1991); and New York (1996)."
 He was a professor emeritus at Warwick University.

 His life has been described by Herminio Martins of Oxford University as one where both "passion" and "knowledge" intertwined.
 Theory and practice was for him always a dynamic issue and led to his demands for "objective" research and comment while being a political radical involved in the UK's Campaign for Nuclear Disarmament (CND) and the New Left Review.